Marketing & Promotions

 The Athletic Marketing & Promotions Office strives to promote Pacific Athletics at various community events including, but not limited to, parades, elementary school festivals, and local professional sporting events (e.g., Stockton Ports and Thunder).
 Appearances can include all of the following participants: Student Marketing Team, Powercat and Tiger Dancers.

 The Department of Intercollegiate Athletics has specific procedures established for the promotional areas specified below.
-The Director of Athletic Marketing & Promotions approves all related contracts with outside commercial entities.
+The Associate Director of Athletics for Marketing & Media approves all related contracts with outside commercial entities.

 Display of Product, Product Likeness, Mascot or Displays Other Than Banners: